 Love plus blood equals blove!

-That’s what my oldest daughter, then six years old, informed me when she coined the word.
+We had just moved to Thailand when my oldest daughter, then six years old, coined that word.

 “It’s that special thingy shared by people that are related,” she explained.